sano-jin/rust-hands-on-wiki/contents-management-server/README.md

 ### Handle DELETE method

-We will be handling DELETE method as well as the POST method.
+We handle DELETE method as well as the POST method.
 When we get POST request, then we need to

 1. obtain the file name to delete from the the request and
 2. delete the file.

-http DELETE method basically does not have it's body.
+Http DELETE method (basically) does not have it's body.
 Thus, we need to use the other way other than obtaining the file name information from the body.

 We are going to use query parameters this time.